DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 In addition to the regional well-balancedness of the corpus, there is also a temporal one, if we might say so.
 Have a look at the time-bar diagram right underneath the map (you can use the pull-down menus to change the scale).
 The first author appearing on the time bar, born in 1697, is Caroline Neuber.
 The first one to die is Johann Elias Schlegel, in 1749.
 Our youngest author is Hans Kaltneker, born in 1895.
 The author who lived the longest is Johannes Schlaf who died in 1941.
 The reason for him being the most recent author are copyright issues, of course (German copyright expires 70 years after the author's death).

 # Obstacles

-Again we had to deal with some strange values in our data as well as missing Wikipedia entries for some authors and missing properties at Wikidata.
+Some of the minor issues we encountered on our way where the usual amounts of strange (unrelatable) values and nonexistent data, like missing Wikipedia entries or missing properties on Wikidata (they were not many and we fixed them while we went along, i.e., two playwrights finally got their Wikipedia aticle, and Wikidata was filled with some new properties).

-When we started to find a way from the GND to wikipedia, we found a relation in the RDF file – very good.
-But not every RDF file contains something like
+While building our bridge from the GND entries to the corresponding Wikipedia articles, we found an accordant relation in the RDF file – good.
+Yet it turned out not every RDF file contains something like

 {% highlight xml %}
 <foaf:page rdf:resource="http://de.wikipedia.org/wiki/Johann_Wolfgang_von_Goethe"/>
 {% endhighlight %}

-Instead the html presentation of the data contains a link to wikipedia, propably generated with the help of a beacon file.
-We had to parse the website.
-In case of XHTML it can be done with the help of a `doc()` function, but the German National Library uses redirects (not supported by the `doc()` function) rather than URL rewriting (supported by the `doc()` function) and so the EXPath HTTP client had to grab the site.
+Instead, the HTML presentation of the data contains a link to Wikipedia, automatically generated by help of a [BEACON file](https://de.wikipedia.org/wiki/Wikipedia:BEACON).
+So we had to parse the entire webpage.
+If we had encountered an XHTML page we could have made use of the `doc()` function.
+Alas, the German National Library uses redirects (not supported by the `doc()` function) rather than URL rewriting (supported by the `doc()` function), so we had to let the EXPath HTTP client grab the page.

-It is getting more complicated in the case of Karl Haffner.
-In the RDF file we find a link to wikipedia - but the target is replaced by disambiguation page meanwhile.
-So we had to add an exception.
+The case of [Karl Haffner](https://de.wikipedia.org/wiki/Karl_Haffner_(Dramatiker)) was more complicated.
+The [RDF file](http://d-nb.info/gnd/120430231/about/lds) did contain a link to Wikipedia, but it nowadays leads to a disambiguation page where we obviously couldn't find the correspondign Wikidata object.
+So we had to add an exception to our crawler (just this one).

-In our first data set we found an author died in 1952.
-A very early adaptor in terms of open source publishing we thought.
-But the Wilhelm Schäfer [(pnd:118794868)](http://d-nb.info/gnd/118794868) referenced in our source is not the one we are looking for.
-We had to [adjust the data](https://github.com/dlina/project/commit/da414793101e9187d53cb4b04feb57062adb7121) here and point to Wilhelm Schaefer [(pnd:117099309)](http://d-nb.info/gnd/117099309).
-The same happens to	Friedrich Fouqué, the musician.
-But that is exactly why we are using those identifiers.
+One last thing, in our initial data set we found an author who died in 1952, undercutting the 70-year copyright rule.
+A very early adaptor in terms of open-source publishing, we thought. 😇 But the Wilhelm Schäfer [(pnd:118794868)](http://d-nb.info/gnd/118794868) referenced in our source was not the author who should be referenced for writing ["Faustine, der weibliche Faust"](https://www.textgridrep.de/browse.html?id=textgrid:trwv.0).
+So we [corrected the data](https://github.com/dlina/project/commit/da414793101e9187d53cb4b04feb57062adb7121) and pointed to the real Wilhelm Schaefer [(pnd:117099309)](http://d-nb.info/gnd/117099309) instead.
+Same happened with one of Arno Schmidt's favourite authors, Friedrich de la Motte Fouqué, who was mistaken with his grandson ([correcting commit here](https://github.com/dlina/project/commit/304c26aa30cdbad0aa0f71def6a11be814ea079e)).
+We took over the wrong PNDs from the TextGrid Repository, and things can go wrong any time, sure, especially when you (have to) apply automated tagging.
+In this case, we only found two wrong identifiers, but just imagine a slightly bigger project where you cannot hand-check everything anymore, a wee bit of a nightmare for LOD.

 # Conclusion

 So what did we achieve here?
-Well, nothing much.
+Nothing much, really.
 This is just one possible response to the imperative: "Know your data!"
 By automatically visualising the birth and death places of the playwrights that build our corpus of dramatic texts, we added a useful layer of description.
 And this will help us to classify any new results that our research on the corpus might yield in the future.